PioniaPHP-project/pionia-docs/content/docs/documentation/400_tutorial.md

 ```

 {{<callout context="tip" title="Point To Ponder" icon="outline/pencil">}}
 Notice how the exception message becomes our `returnMessage`.
-This exception was caught by our controller.
+This exception was caught by our switch.
 Therefore, wherever you're in the services, feel free to throw any exceptions with clean messages.
 {{</callout>}}

 - [x] Retrieve a single to-do item from the database(Completed)